kodefluence/altair-doc/content/blog/say-hello-to-doks/index.md

 ---
-title: "Say hello to Doks 👋"
+title: "Say hello to Altair 👋"
-description: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-lead: "Introducing Doks, a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "Altair is an open source API gateway written in Go.
+Designed to be distributed, lightweight, simple, fast, reliable, cross platform, programming language agnostic and robust - by default."
+lead: "Altair is an open source API gateway written in Go.
+Designed to be distributed, lightweight, simple, fast, reliable, cross platform, programming language agnostic and robust - by default."
-date: 2020-11-04T09:19:42+01:00
+date: 2021-02-03T20:21:51+07:00
-lastmod: 2020-11-04T09:19:42+01:00
+lastmod: 2021-02-03T20:21:51+07:00
 draft: false
 weight: 50
-images: ["say-hello-to-doks.png"]
 contributors: ["Henk Verlinde"]
 ---